Mr. Nookayya: Plot

 Nookayya (Manoj Manchu), who calls himself Nokia, is an expert cell phone thief.
 He has a good heart, though, and together with his friends Nampally (Paruchuri Venkateswara Rao) and Charger (Vennela Kishore), he takes care of orphans and abandoned children.
 He is deeply in love with Shilpa (Sana Khan), who is a waitress in a pub.
 Shilpa wants Nokia to settle down in life with a nice car, much cash, and a house in order to marry.
 A desperate Nokia starts hunting for ways to achieve these things in life.

-On a separate note, Anu (Kriti Kharbanda), a bank manager, and Kiran (Raja Abel) are a newly married couple.
+On a separate note, Anu (Kriti Kharbanda), a bank manager, and Kiran (Raja) are a newly married couple.
 On a trip to Bangalore, Kiran is kidnapped by a gang headed by Shajahan Bismil (Murali Sharma), and they demand a ransom of two crores.
 Anu then takes the demanded ransom amount from the bank in secret and escapes.

 In a curious twist of fate, the paths of both Nokia and Anu cross, and the money is taken by Charger, which is revealed in the end.
 In the meantime, Shilpa leaves Nookayya and dates another man.
 Nokia and Anu team up to save themselves and Kiran.
 After many twists, dead ends and chases, it is revealed that Kiran planned his kidnap with Shajahan for the sake of money.
 In fact, he had cheated Anu by pretending to be in love and marrying her.
 In the climax, Nokia is beaten badly by Kiran, who wants to kill Anu.
 In a fit of anger, Nokia kills Kiran, Shajahan, and their henchmen.
 It is shown that Anu returns the money in the bank and becomes a good friend of Nokia, but she also gives the proposal for him to marry her.